 Have they really all just absconded to the lake for a summer holiday?
 Or have the two boys been kidnapped?

-Winner of the Sheila A. Egoff Children’s Literature Prize 2013
+- Winner Sheila A. Egoff Children's Literature Prize, 2013

-Winner of the Sheila A. Egoff Children's Literature Prize 2013
+- Winner Sheila A. Egoff Children’s Literature Prize, 2013

-Short-listed for the CLA Book of the Year for Children Award 2013
+- Short-listed CLA Book of the Year for Children Award, 2013

-Short-listed for the Manitoba Young Readers' Choice Award 2014
+- Short-listed Manitoba Young Readers' Choice Award, 2014